What is the Global Learning Programme?

 Each participating school nominates a teacher to lead on global learning.
 Initially, the programme is focused on delivering global learning within a given topic, but schools can chose to continue their journey and begin work towards embedding global learning using a whole school approach.
 Support is provided throughout the programme and schools are rewarded for their achievements with Global Learning Certificates.

-The programme is managed by the Centre for Global Education and funded by the UK government.
-Over 300 schools have already taken part with funding available for a further 200 schools to participate by Spring 2018.
-Case studies of global learning practice in participating schools can be found here..
+Launched in early 2015, the programme is managed by the Centre for Global Education and funded by the UK government.
+By the start of December 2017, the GLP had already provided global learning support to 50% of all schools in Northern Ireland.
+Case studies of global learning practice in participating schools can be found here.
 Similar Global Learning Programmes are also ongoing in England, Scotland and Wales.

 What is global learning?